emilyskidsister/mci/README.md

 # mc-interview

-Run `npm start` then open http://localhost:1234
+To run the devserver, run `npm start`, then open http://localhost:1234

+To build, run `npm run build`.
+The result is built to `dist/`